aryamanpandu/AWS-Notes/Amazon Web Services (AWS) CCP Notes.md

 	- EC2 Instances
 	- Fargate (Serverless)

->[!info] What is Serverless?
+> What is Serverless?
->Serverless is when AWS is managing/provisoning the servers for you.
+> Serverless is when AWS is managing/provisoning the servers for you.
 Basically you don't have to worry about the servers.
 You just worry about running the code/application.

 #### AWS Lambda
 - Pricing: pay per request and computing time.
 - **Event Driven**: functions get invoked by AWS when needed.